We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: The cheapest mattresses are not always the most truly affordable, since people may need to replace them more often.

 Sleep is critical for good health.
-Indeed, poor quality sleep can increase the risk of:
+Indeed, poor quality sleep

 - concentration problems

 Although mattresses are neither the only nor the most important factor affecting sleep, using an uncomfortable mattress can make it difficult to sleep, especially for people with insomnia or pain.

 A 2015 systematic review of controlled trials found that a medium firm, custom-inflated mattress “is optimal for promoting sleep comfort, quality, and spinal alignment.”

 Leesa and Purple offer a comparable range of foam, hybrid, and luxury mattresses, making it easier for buyers to compare reviews and features.

 Both companies have good reputations, a small number of complaints, and similar brand histories.

 Because they also offer a 100-night in-home trial, people considering a purchase may want to compare the brands and their products.